Critics’ Picks: Aug 7 - Aug 13, 2015

 ‘Citizen: An American Lyric’

-Claudia Rankine’s series of prose poems on the manifold ways racism manifests itself in contemporary society and burrows into black consciousness glides down its own lyrical path with beguiling confidence.
-Staging the book, as the Fountain Theatre has done, seems a completely natural thing to do.
-This version, adapted (edited, really) by Stephen Sachs, doesn’t represent a transformation into dramatic literature, but it’s a stirring tribute to an American poet who deserves a wider readership.
-Ends Monday, Oct.
-12. Read more
+Claudia Rankine’s series of prose poems on the manifold ways racism manifests itself in contemporary society and burrows into black consciousness, glides down its own lyrical path with beguiling confidence.
+Staging the book, as the Fountain Theatre has done (in this remount of their 2015 production), seems a completely natural thing to do.
+Ends Sunday, May 7.
+Read more

 Moisés Kaufman’s muscular revival of “Bent” renders what many had written off as a parochial drama about the persecution of homosexuals in Nazi Germany into a gripping tale of love, courage and identity that today can be universally appreciated for its enduring theatrical power.
 While deeply respectful of the gravity of the historical material, this sensationally acted production reveals that there’s much more to this drama than a history lesson.
 Ends Sun., Aug.
 23. Read more